-The highest-paid model in the world in 2014 is a mother of two, ranks as one of the most powerful women in the world, and she happens to sport a net worth herself of somewhere around $400 million.
+The highest-paid model in the world in 2014 is a mother of son Benjamin and daughter Vivian Lake, and has ranked on Forbes list as one of the most powerful women in the world.
+The Brazilian supermodel happens to sport an estimated net worth around $400 million.

 Endorsements from Chanel, Versace, Ralph Lauren, Louis Vuitton, Dolce & Gabbana, Michael Kors, Christian Dior and Victoria’s Secret certainly helps the bottom line, huh?

 Including stints as a model, acting in Taxi (2004) and The Devil Wears Prada (2006), Gisele has built a reputation all across the world not only for her working career, but her charitable work, too.
 She’s worked with Save the Children, Red Cross and Doctors Without Borders.

 Brady previously dated actress Bridget Moynahan before getting together with Gisele.
 They share a son named Jack.

 All told, Tom Brady’s net worth is an estimated $250 million, according to Celebrity Net Worth.
 Tom has said that he plans on playing until he is 45, which sadly for the rest of the NFL would be another few seasons.
 If that’s the case, he could earn well over $300 million in contracts over his career.